turingschool/mod-0-project-be/section3/reflection.md

 7. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?

+The biggest example of when you would use a hash would be passwords.
+Hash functions have a one way nature where it's easy to make a hashed password into a one word string that acts as a key.
+The issue is if you don't have the key then its extremely hard to get in as hashing functions are not reversible.

+Arrays cannot perform this function nearly as well, as this is not a fundamental part of it's function; Arrays are more for order and organization of an index.

 8. What questions do you still have about hashes?

+In that last question I technically saw a code written that would use an array as a relatively effective way of securing passwords.
+They utilized a cryptographic number generator (Ruby's SecureRandom).
+In regular hashes are those generators used or are they called upon differently?
+And how much overlap happens between hashes and arrays?